anonymous2598/spring-annotations-demo/README.md

-Same as spring-xml-demo but using annotations
+Same as spring-xml-demo but using ONLY annotations